simshaun/laravel-plant/README.md

 # Plant

-Plant is a data-fixtures bundle that offers an easy way to seed your project with data using "seeds".
+Plant is a bundle for Laravel that offers an easy way to seed your project and/or tests with data using "seeds".
+Works well in combination with the excellent [Faker library](https://github.com/fzaninotto/Faker).

 ---